project-planton/confluent-kafka-pulumi-module/README.md

 ### Input Configuration

-The module expects a `ConfluentCloudKafkaStackInput` which includes:
+The module expects a `ConfluentKafkaStackInput` which includes:

 - **Pulumi Input**: Configuration details required by Pulumi for managing the stack, such as stack names, project settings, and any necessary Pulumi configurations.
-- **Target API Resource**: The `ConfluentCloudKafka` resource defining the desired Kafka cluster configuration, including cloud provider, availability, and environment specifications.
+- **Target API Resource**: The `ConfluentKafka` resource defining the desired Kafka cluster configuration, including cloud provider, availability, and environment specifications.
 - **Confluent Credential**: Specifications for the Confluent credentials used to authenticate and authorize Pulumi operations, ensuring secure interactions with Confluent Cloud.

 ### Exported Outputs